PeymanJalali/academic-kickstart/content/publication/pub2.md

     Sparse estimation of the precision matrix under high-dimensional scaling constitutes a canonical problem in statistics and machine learning literature.
-For solving this problem, Bayesian methods are of particular interest as they provide direct uncertainty quantification of the model parameters through the posterior distribution which allows us to perform hypotheses testing and/or construct confidence intervals for the parameters of interest.
+For solving this problem, Bayesian methods are of particular interest as they provide direct uncertainty quantification of the model parameters through the posterior distribution which allows us to perform hypothesis testing and/or construct confidence intervals for the parameters of interest.
 However, estimating a medium size (1000 by 1000) precision matrix, using the fastest existing Bayesian method, takes over 285 days and over 50 Gb of memory.
 To address this weakness, we develop a Bayesian methodology which does